Summer is in full swing, and between family vacations and summer camps you might find your budget stretched a little thin for extra activities.

 Maker online camp

 Google and Make have teamed up for an online camp to get kids 13-18 building, breaking, creating, going on virtual field trips, and more this summer.
-Maker Camp kicked off on Google+ on July 7 and runs through August 15, with themes for each week of camp including games, science, design and more.
+Maker Camp includes themes for each week of camp including games, science, design and more.

-Every summer, Apple stores across the country offer free three-day workshops in technology for kids ages 8 to 12 to create their own movies and iBooks.
-All Seattle-area camps for 2014 are full, but some stores offer waiting lists for registration, so try your luck on the Bellevue Square and University Village web sites.
+Every summer, Apple stores across the country offer free three-day workshops in technology for kids ages 8 to 12 to create their own movies, compose music and code their own robots.
+All Seattle-area camps for 2017 are full, but some stores offer waiting lists for registration, so try your luck on the Apple Camp web page.

 Microsoft Store YouthSpark summer camps

-Microsoft Stores also offer free weekly in-store camps for kids 8 and up to learn about game design, movie making, coding and more.
-Microsoft Stores even provide short “parent camps” so that adults can learn alongside their kids during the camps.
-Registration for many of the camps has closed, but you can apply for a waiting list or check out some of the store’s other offerings for technology education.
+Microsoft Stores also offer free weekly in-store camps for kids 6 and up to learn about game design, movie making, coding and more.
+Registration for many of the camps are full, but be sure to check each session.
+There are a few camps that just opened for registration on June 26th.

-The Seattle CoderDojo runs free coding programs for kids ages 8–17 year-round, with several opportunities this summer to get kids interested in programming.
-Seattle CoderDojo is currently planning meet-ups for kids and parents at Amazon and DigiPen in July and August before returning to a weekly schedule in the fall.
+The Seattle CoderDojo runs free coding programs for kids ages 8–18 year-round, with several opportunities this summer to get kids interested in programming.
+Seattle CoderDojo classes take place Saturdays, 10-noon.
 Events are free, but parents must register and get tickets for their mini-programmers ahead of time.
+Ticketing should go live 2-3 weeks before each class date.

 STEM library programs